Bayesian Spillover Graphs for Dynamic Networks: BSG for Identifying Network Source Sink Nodes

 \textbf{Effect of Forecast Horizon $h$ and Error Covariance $\mathbf{\Sigma_{a}}$} We perform an ablation experiment to answer two questions: (1) \textit{How does choice of hyper-parameter $h$ impact BSG quality and accuracy?} (2) \textit{How well does BSG perform across different error dependency structures?}

 We utilize Network (2), which allows for bi-directional temporal relationships and cycles.
-Each component has unit variance ($\sigma_{kk}=1$), and pairwise covariance is $\{0.1, 0.3, 0.5, 0.7, 0.9\}$ corresponding to the strength of dependencies in $\mathbf{\Sigma_{a}}$. $k=24$ with 8 source and sink nodes; for each $\mathbf{\Sigma_{a}}$ specification, we generate 5 replicates and estimate corresponding BSG for 20 values of $h$, then compute accuracy (NDCG) for source node identification.
+Each component has unit variance ($\sigma_{kk}=1$), and pairwise covariance is $\{0.1, 0.3, 0.5, 0.7, 0.9\}$ corresponding to the strength of dependencies in $\mathbf{\Sigma_{a}}$. $d=24$ with 8 source and sink nodes; for each $\mathbf{\Sigma_{a}}$ specification, we generate 5 replicates and estimate corresponding BSG for 20 values of $h$, then compute accuracy (NDCG) for source node identification.
 Figure \ref{fig:h_ablation_covariance} shows that good choices of $h$ ranges between 5-10, and BSG performance quickly stabilizes after a few forecast periods while successfully identifying the proper source nodes.
+Good choices for $h$ depends mostly on $\phi_{1}$ and is influenced by the speed at which the system reaches equilibrium (mean-reverts), not necessarily the size of the network.
 Lower $h$ values yield higher accuracy for identifying sink nodes; a good BSG should select $h$ that maximizes both quantities.

-In Table \ref{table:correlated_source_sink_ndcg}, we report NDCG for identifying sink and source nodes in networks with weak, medium, and strongly correlated $\mathbf{\Sigma_{a}}$, using the same VAR, DBN, and GVAR specifications as previous experiments.
+In Table \ref{table:correlated_source_sink_ndcg} of Appendix \ref{appendix:dep_errors_ablation}, we report NDCG for identifying sink and source nodes in networks with weak, medium, and strongly correlated $\mathbf{\Sigma_{a}}$, using the same VAR, DBN, and GVAR specifications as previous experiments.
 Results show that BSG influence and vulnerability scores outperform all benchmarks even under strongly correlated error terms.
 When $\sigma_{jk}$ is moderately or strongly correlated, standard VAR breaks down and produces a degenerate graph (i.e., multiple testing results in zero significant edges); benchmark network measures collapse in this case.
 DBN performs mostly consistently, while for GVAR, corresponding in/out-degrees do not distinguish between influential nodes.
 BSG avoid these pitfalls since it inherently accounts for error dependencies and is more applicable for real-world dynamic networks with strong correlations.